1912-1913 Tenindewa Notes

 Mullenising, [sic] tractor-rolling, and burning off are in full swing, and everything points to the Tenindewa cum Mullewa wheat area becoming one of the most important in the whole province–not even excepting the marvelous Three Springs.

 Socially, I have next to nothing to record.
 Mullewa, of course, is our head centre, as regards relaxation or amusements, with Tenindewa Town kicking up feebly occasionally.
 Your Mullewa correspondent seems a bit torpid.
 Anyway he (or she) doesn’t spend a fortune in copy-paper and stamps.
-At one time the “Express” was fairly deluged with correspondence from Warren-town, [Warren was the Mullewa Road Board Chairman at that time] and there was no lack of quill-drivers, of various sexes, ready to jot down all the news, and furnish elaborate reports of everything that occurred in that wind-swept town, and a lot that didn’t.
+At one time the “Express” was fairly deluged with correspondence from Warren-town, [Mr. Warren was the Mullewa Road Board Chairman at that time] and there was no lack of quill-drivers, of various sexes, ready to jot down all the news, and furnish elaborate reports of everything that occurred in that wind-swept town, and a lot that didn’t.
 But now-adays, one hears mighty little of it.
-Perhaps Governor Barran may take a trip there during his visit next week, and that may shake up the local scribe a bit, particularly if Lady Barron come along.
+Perhaps Governor Barron may take a trip there during his visit next week, and that may shake up the local scribe a bit, particularly if Lady Barron comes along.

 In another letter, I hope to induce the aid of the editorial fountain pen, and the best leaded type, towards persuading the Government to acquire and throw open thousands of acres of good available land in this vicinity, besides preparing for selection other blocks already in their own hands.
 They made a decided blunder in not purchasing the Lawes Estate, when they had the chance.
 Even, now, an absentee holds 13,000 acres (5100 hectares) of this valuable country, every inch of which would be eagerly snapped up by legitimate settlers.
 If properly subdivided and reasonable terms, such as the Bath Department gives, were asked.
 Further, I propose to give an unbiassed account of that very live body, the Mullewa Roads Board (which hasn’t always born the reputation of being a happy family) and will perhaps, be able to show cause, why the Board is deserving of more generous assistance from the Treasury than it heretofore has received.